groverkaran/django-comments-tree/example/README.md

 The Simple demo site is a project with an 'articles' application and an 'Article' model whose instances accept comments.
 It features:

- * Comments have to be confirmed by mail before they hit the database, unless users are authenticated or `COMMENTS_XTD_CONFIRM_EMAIL` is set to False.
+ * Comments have to be confirmed by mail before they hit the database, unless users are authenticated or `COMMENTS_TREE_CONFIRM_EMAIL` is set to False.
  * Commenters may request follow up notifications.
  * Mute links to allow cancellation of follow-up notifications.